Euro zone bond yields follow U.S. peers higher

 Both central banks are due to set interest rates again in September after raising them by 25 basis points in July - the Fed to a range of 5.25% to 5.5% and the ECB to 3.75%.

-Italy's 10-year bond yield IT10YT=RR was 5 bps higher at 4.193% on Friday.
-The closely watched gap between Italian and German borrowing costs narrowed 3 bps to 160 bps DE10IT10=RR.
+Italy's 10-year bond yield IT10YT=RR was 7 bps higher at 4.215% on Friday.
+The closely watched gap between Italian and German borrowing costs stood at 162 bps DE10IT10=RR, near the lower end of its range this year.

-Traders think there is a 40% chance the ECB will raise rates by 25 bps again in September, according to pricing in derivatives markets, and a 60% chance of no change.
-Those views were unchanged since Thursday.
+A narrow majority of economists think the European Central Bank will pause in September, according to a Reuters poll released on Friday, but a further rate increase by year-end is still on the cards with inflation running hot.

+Some analysts have said China's weak economy could dampen global price pressures.
+Data on Friday showed that China's new bank loans tumbled in July from a month earlier and other key credit gauges also weakened.

 German 10-year 11/08 https://tmsnrt.rs/3qsU74K